List of Superman & Lois characters: Amanda McCoy

 Amanda McCoy (portrayed by Yvonne Chapman) is the acting CEO of LuthorCorp and Lex Luthor's ally.
 After Lex was released from prison, Amanda met up with him and states that she has not found Elizabeth yet.
 She was present when Doomsday brought Lex the heart of Superman.
 Amanda and Lex later met with Sebastian Mallory about LuthorCorp's latest project which is briefly interrupted by a disguised Jordan.
 After fooling Jordan into thinking that he stepped on Superman's heart later that night, Amanda states that they can use the Manning farm as the site of their new base and that Sam Lane was responsible for Elizabeth's relocation.
 After an encounter with Elizabeth Luthor, Lex is informed by Amanda that Doomsday is not in his lair.
 Amanda was confronted by Lois Lane about Luthor's actions.
 Following Luthor's loss at the hands of Clark despite the Red Sun lights made by Milton, Amanda patches Luthor's face up and plans to get him a "killer suit".
 During Lois and Lex's interview with Gordon Godfrey, Amanda secretly calls Milton Fine to put the plan into operation when Lois starts to call up Elizabeth Luthor causing Milton to hack into John Henry Irons' armor and Natalie Irons' armor.
-Amanda later visits Lois to had her a lawsuit from Lex Luthor for defamation and a bill for the window that Superman broke while implying that she will not find Cheryl Kimble.
+Amanda later visits Lois to hand her a lawsuit from Lex Luthor for defamation and a bill for the window that Superman broke while implying that she will not find Cheryl Kimble.
 Lex later makes her a major shareholder of LuthorCorp.
 Outside of LuthorCorp, Amanda is told by Lois about what Lex does to his old associates.
 Visiting Lex in Smallville, she asks about his use of Cheryl Kimble and him possibly doing away with her.
 After Lex's armor shows up, he departs to confront Doomsday stating "We're done here".
 Amanda later visits Lois and states that she has been right about Lex.
 As Superman defeats Doomsday with help from John Henry Irons' hammer and flies him to the Sun, Amanda gets a call from Lex and she tells him that she is resigning from LuthorCorp.
 Before Lex can take her out, she is saved by Jonathan and Jordan.
-Lois persuades her to help with defeating Lex as Amanda even tells them where they can find Milton.
+Lois persuades her to help with defeating Lex as Amanda tells them where they can find Milton.